- How much RAM Memory can I install in my Windows computer? What does it depend on?

 A: It can be bigger.
 Swap files on the computer’s hard drive are there for when you don’t have enough physical RAM, so the operating systems swaps data out of RAM space and writes a file on storage, to free … Continue reading

 Apple finally brought a new Mac Pro design to the table.
 It is a return to the tower format, with some serious expandability and options.
 The CPU(s) are still Xeon workstation class processors, which means far higher expandability and bandwidth … Continue reading

-Thunderbolt drive news Apple has left Firewire and adopted Thunderbolt as their recommended high speed connection for external hard drives (and monitors and other devices).
-With the Late-2013 “tubular” MacPro, Apple is making it quite explicit that there is no longer any … Continue reading
+Thunderbolt drive news (Note 4/2020, many of the products introduced in 2014 are now out of date in 2020) Apple has left Firewire and adopted Thunderbolt as their recommended high speed connection for external hard drives (and monitors and other … Continue reading

 OCZ Technologies (OCZ Technology Group) was a leading edge producer of performance computer products – at first RAM memory and power supplies for gaming and overclocking, then they took on SSD solid state drives and abandoned the RAM and power supply … Continue reading